jessica-hoffman/Census-ABS-API-Assessment/README.md

 This project was developed by the following group members:

 - Jessica Hoffman (git repo owner): created the API call, analyzed the data and wrote the Jupyter notebook, README file, and final report memo.
-- Vanessa Schroeder: helped with the data cleaning and preprocessing, and analyzed the data.
+- Vanessa Schroeder: helped with the data cleaning and preprocessing, analyzed the data, and wrote the viz notebook
 - Alexandra Reilly: helped with the data cleaning and preprocessing, analyzed the data, and wrote the introduction and ETL report.

 ## References